 Our operating profit increased by 52.7% from \$13.4 million for the year ended December 31, 2015 to \$20.5 million for the year ended December 31, 2016 as a result of a significant increase in operating profit of our Commercial Platform from \$28.2 million for the year ended December 31, 2015 to \$74.3 million for the year ended December 31, 2016, partially offset by an increase in operating loss of our Innovative Platform from \$3.8 million for the year ended December 31, 2016.
-The increase in operating profit of our Commercial Platform across these periods was attributable to an increase in equity in earnings of Shanghai Hutchison Pharmaceuticals of \$44.6 million from \$15.7 million for the year ended December 31, 2015 to \$60.3 million for the year ended December 31, 2016 to a significant expansion of clinical activities, rapid organization growth to support these clinical activities and a decrease in revenue from license and collaboration agreements due to timing of milestone achievements.
+The increase in operating profit of our Commercial Platform across these periods was attributable to an increase in equity in earnings of Shanghai Hutchison Pharmaceuticals of \$44.6 million from \$15.7 million for the year ended December 31, 2015 to \$60.3 million for the year ended December 31, 2016.
+The increase in operating loss of our Innovation Platform was due to a significant expansion of clinical activities, rapid organization growth to support these clinical activities and a decrease in revenue from license and collaboration agreements due to timing of milestone achievements.